UIUC-iSchool-DataStories/is457_fall2024/week03/lecture03p2.md

   - data sources
   - TurnItIn
 description: >-
-  Mostly GDS and Group Contracts, a bit about attendance.
+  A bit about TurnItIn and how we'll use it in this class.
 date: 2024-09-12
 ---